 - Psychological imbalance

 The problem with worn teeth is that they affect nearly every aspect of your oral health.
 With less structure, they become weaker and more susceptible to further damage.
 They also become more vulnerable to tooth decay and cavities.
 To fix the problem, your dentist will thoroughly examine your teeth and oral structures to check for bruxism.
-If necessary, you may be able to manage your grinding with a custom-designed oral appliance, which protects you from grinding at night.
+If necessary, you may be able to manage your grinding with a custom designed mouth guard, which protects you from grinding at night.
 Once a plan is in place to protect the teeth, dentistry can be done to replace your missing with crowns or veneers.

 Finding the right cosmetic treatment for dental wear and tear